XiaoMi/mace/README.md

 ## Performance
-[MACE Model Zoo](https://github.com/XiaoMi/mace-models) contains several common neural networks models and built daily against a list of mobile phones.
+[MACE Model Zoo](https://github.com/XiaoMi/mace-models) contains several common neural networks and models which will be built daily against a list of mobile phones.
 The benchmark result can be found in the CI result page.

 ## Communication